-- funding all schools to the Schooling Resourcing Standard (a formula for calculating how much funding is needed to meet educational needs, with additional loadings for socioeconomically disadvantaged students); - providing more supports to build schools' capacity to screen students' progress and implement the multi-tiered system of support (MTSS) model to ensure no student is left behind; and
+- funding all schools to the Schooling Resourcing Standard (a formula for calculating how much funding is needed to meet educational needs, with additional loadings for socioeconomically disadvantaged students); - providing more supports to build schools' capacity to screen students' progress and implement the multi-tiered system of support (MTSS) model to ensure no student is left behind; and strengthening links between schools and other community and health services, particularly in the most disadvantaged communities.
+This includes establishing dedicated 'linker' roles that help connect children and their families to services.

 To best support disadvantaged and at-risk students, there needs to be a strong focus on improving the quality of teaching, learning and wellbeing supports at schools.
 The MTSS model provides a way to do this by using universal screening assessments to identify students who need additional support and then targeting interventions to those students on a sliding scale of intensity.
-Interventions could involve providing additional instruction to individual students or small groups of students.198
+Interventions could involve providing additional instruction to individual students or small groups of students.

-The NSW Government has already significantly invested in small-group tutoring since 2021 in response to the COVID-19 pandemic, but there is more work to do to support schools to fully embed tutoring within a MTSS framework.199 The NSW Government should strengthen the resources, training and other supports provided to schools to ensure they are well-equipped to implement best-practice interventions, especially for children who have experienced poverty.200
+The NSW Government has already significantly invested in small-group tutoring since 2021 in response to the COVID-19 pandemic, but there is more work to do to support schools to fully embed tutoring within a MTSS framework.
+The NSW Government should strengthen the resources, training and other supports provided to schools to ensure they are well-equipped to implement best-practice interventions, especially for children who have experienced poverty.